microchip-pic-avr-solutions/pic18f57q43-cnano-bootloader-melody/readme.md

   6. Press 'Generate' to generate the project code.
 Make sure the generation is completed successfully.
   ![Generate Code](Images/App_Generate_Code.PNG)

-  7. For a blinking LED application, add the following code is added to main.c in Source Files under the project folder.
+  7. For a blinking LED application, add the following code to main.c file in Source Files under the Project folder.
 The delay.h header file must also be included in the main file.
   ![LED Blink Code](Images/led_blink_code.png)

   8. Certificate.c file reserves the last 4bytes of the Flash memory and writes them with 0xFFFFFFFF.
 This is later updated with the correct Checksum or CRC value calculated during the post build step.